Deep Structural Inequality in the Child Protection System

-ATD Fourth World is an international anti-poverty NGO based in France.
-We have a human rights-based approach to overcoming poverty.
+ATD Fourth World is an international anti-poverty NGO with a human rights-based approach to overcoming poverty.
 In the UK, where we’ve been active since the 1960s, we carry out two forms of action:

 - The first revolves around supporting severely economically and socially disadvantaged families.
 We do this through offering advocacy and respite and by strengthening peer support networks.

 - Secondly, we support individuals with lived experience of poverty to take part in projects where they can speak out and campaign on the issues that affect them.

 The title of my talk is “Protecting Vulnerable Families: understanding poverty and its impact on family life”.
 My talk will be in two parts.
 The first is to present some of the findings of a recent participatory research project ATD Fourth World carried out to better understand the experience of poverty in the UK.
 The second is to offer some food for thought and discussion on the link between poverty, structural inequality in the child protection system, and COVID-19.

 I want to start off by telling you about the results of Understanding Poverty in All Its Forms, a participatory study into the nature and experience of poverty we carried out in the United Kingdom.
 It was part of an international study which compared the experience of poverty in six countries around the world which ATD Fourth World ran with academics from Oxford University.